phase2/outline/packages/controllers/slot-manager/README.md

 ## API

-### SlotsController(host: ReactiveControllerHost & HTMLElement)
+### SlotManager(host: ReactiveControllerHost & HTMLElement)

-Creates a new instance of the `SlotsController` for the given host element.
+Creates a new instance of the `SlotManager` for the given host element.

-- `host`: The host element that will be controlled by the `SlotsController`.
+- `host`: The host element that will be controlled by the `SlotManager`.

 #### Methods